gourobdas0103/Heart-Attack-Prediction-and-Analysis/README.md

 Compared the results obtained from all five techniques and SVM performed the best among the five.
 ## Contributing

-Contributions are welcome!
-If you'd like to improve the project, implement new features, or fix issues, feel free to open pull requests.

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a pull request

 ## License